Get Cold-Weather Ready With A Good Beard

 Oval: Do whatever you want, you genetic work of art, you.
 “Oval faces are the most versatile of shapes so any look will work well,” confirms D’Etoile.
 That said, no chin-straps.
 You’re not a leprechaun.

 Diamond: These don’t suit goatees or generally anything that draws too much attention to the chin.
 Keep everything well-trimmed and if you can pull it off, leave a little more girth in the moustache to balance things out.

-4. Invest in the Right Product: Back when prospectors dug for gold and men fought in wars, beards were nests of filth and dead skin, and they never complained.
-So, feel lucky yours won’t suffer the same fate and make it look as good as you do.
-We stock some of the best beard brands around, so ask us about them next time you’re in.
+4. Invest in the Right Product: Back when prospectors dug for gold and men fought in wars, beards were traps for filth and dead skin, and those guys never complained.
+So, feel lucky yours won’t suffer the same fate and make it look as good you can.
+We happen to stock some of the best beard brands around, so ask us about them next time you’re in.

-– Always Bearded Beard Cream, $25.
-For the man who’s averse to shine, this solves the straggler problem while leaving a matte finish to last the day.
-Comes in either Eucalyptus + Lime or Bergamot + Ylang.
+– Always Bearded Beard Cream, $: For the man who’s averse to shine, this will solve the straggler solution while leaving a subtle, matte hold for the day.

 5. Speaking of, Buy a Proper Beard Brush: From our experience, the ones made with boar hair are best.
-For one, they’ll keep the skin underneath nice and exfoliated.
+They’ll keep the skin underneath nice and exfoliated, as well as free of all that dead skin tat builds up every day.
 They’ll also do a fine job of distributing beard product though all that hair.
-We stock one from a local brand called 6ixman Co. for $17.50. and we swear by it.